leegal1992/learningsteps-terraform/Lab-Report.md

 **Why did the same attack payload return a different status code before and after Day 3's changes?**
 Before Day 3, the WAF was the only layer inspecting the request, so a malicious payload was evaluated and blocked (`403`) regardless of who sent it.
 After Day 3, the Auth Request (identity) check runs *first* on the same location - an unauthenticated request is redirected to login (`302`) before it ever reaches the WAF, so the WAF never even evaluates it.
 This is not a security regression: an authenticated attacker's identical payload still reaches the WAF and is still blocked (`403`), proving both layers remain active - they simply inspect different, sequential slices of incoming traffic.

+**Why did adding `delegated_subnet_id` and `private_dns_zone_id` force the database to be destroyed and recreated, rather than updated in place?**
+These properties are only assignable at creation time for Azure Database for PostgreSQL Flexible Server - networking mode (public vs. VNet-delegated) is a foundational characteristic of the resource, not one Azure allows changing on a live server.
+This is why the exercise required a full backup-first approach rather than treating it as a simple toggle.

+**Why did the local Windows `psql` client fail to run at all, and why was switching to Azure Cloud Shell an acceptable substitute rather than a workaround that weakens the exercise?**
+Windows Smart App Control silently blocked the executable with no actionable unblock path short of a full OS reset.
+Cloud Shell is still a machine entirely outside the Azure VNet being built, so it demonstrates exactly the same property Demo 1 requires - public reachability from the open internet - without depending on a single local machine's security posture.

+**Why did the restore need to happen from the VM rather than directly from a laptop?**
+Once `public_network_access_enabled` was set to false, the database's DNS name only resolves inside the VNet via the newly created private DNS zone.
+The VM is the only resource in this environment that sits inside that VNet, making it the only place capable of reaching the database at all after the migration.

+**Why did the application recover successfully without any manual reconfiguration, despite the database being fully destroyed and recreated?**
+The VM's connection string was built from the statically-known server name (`psql-lee.postgres.database.azure.com`) rather than a live Terraform attribute tied to the old server's identity.
+Had it referenced the database's `.fqdn` output directly, that value would have become "known after apply," and since any change to `custom_data` forces VM replacement, the migration could have cascaded into destroying and recreating the entire VM - wiping the manually-installed Docker/NPMplus/CrowdSec/oauth2-proxy stack along with it.
+This was avoided by design.

 ### Explanation